-9 Things Women With Light Hair & Dark Roots Are Tired Of Hearing
+What Gals With Light Hair & Dark Roots Are Sick Of

 As Lucius Malfoy might tell you — or maybe not, considering you're a muggle and he's a racist wizard death eater — being bleach blonde is hard work.
 More often than not, your light hair will be sporting some roots, and you'll get an earful because of it.
 The thing is, though, having light hair and dark roots is totally fine.
 The look has been cool for as long as bleach has existed.
 Or for as long as Madonna has existed, at least.